-The granting authority will first calculate the 'accepted EU contribution' for the action for the reporting period, by calculating the unit contributions for the accepted units.
+The granting authority will first calculate the 'accepted EU contribution' for the action for the reporting period, by calculating the lump sum contributions for the approved work packages.

 After that, the granting authority will take into account grant reductions from beneficiary termination (if any).
 The resulting amount is the 'total accepted EU contribution'.